-Compared to the rest of the Gold Coast market, the Downtown Fort Lauderdale submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Gold Coast market, the Downtown Fort Lauderdale region has higher rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 68 listings have been made available, so you'll want to check back regularly for new listings.
-About 3% of the available space in the Downtown Fort Lauderdale are subleases, so you will probably have to focus your search on direct office leases.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 30 listings have been listed, which means office spaces are probably going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 10% of the listings in the Downtown Fort Lauderdale are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 3,660 sqft, there are still 0 office spaces below 2,000 sqft.
-Most buildings in this market are close to 17 floors.
-Most buildings in this region were built in 1990 and are Class A.
+Even though the median size is 5,580 sqft, there are still 0 new listings below 2,000 sqft.
+Most buildings in this area are close to 17 stories.
+Most buildings in this area were built in 1990 and are Class A.